-Another kind of smart device that is increasing in popularity is smart TVs.
-Because of the rising trend of video streaming media, the amount of smart TV consumers has been increasing, too.
+Another kind of smart device that is gaining popularity is smart TVs.
+Because of the rising trend of video-streaming media, the number of smart TV consumers has also been increasing.

-By 2027, it is reported that the Smart TV market is going to be worth $316 billion.
-The most popular apps used on Smart TVs are ones that already have a large user base like Netflix, Hulu, and YouTube.
+The global smart TV market size stood at over $187 billion in 2021 and is expected to reach $197.82 billion in 2022.
+The most popular apps used on smart TVs are ones that already have a large user base, like Netflix, Hulu, and YouTube.

 Finally, rapid AI development gave birth to virtual assistants, like Alexa and Google Assistant, that can play music, read out the news, and tell you the weather.
-It is expected that the smart speaker global market could earn over $35.5 billion by 2025.
+It is expected that the smart speaker global market will earn over $34 billion annually by 2028.